IQSS/dataverse-client-javascript/docs/useCases.md

 The `fileId` parameter can be a string, for persistent identifiers, or a number, for numeric identifiers.

-The `datasetVersionId` parameter can correspond to a numeric version identifier, as in the previous example, or a [DatasetNotNumberedVersion](../src/datasets/domain/models/DatasetNotNumberedVersion.ts) enum value.
+The optional `datasetVersionId` parameter can correspond to a numeric version identifier, as in the previous example, or a [DatasetNotNumberedVersion](../src/datasets/domain/models/DatasetNotNumberedVersion.ts) enum value.
 If not set, the default value is `DatasetNotNumberedVersion.LATEST`.

 #### Get File Counts in a Dataset